 WKCTC is governed by a seven-member district board appointed by the governor and derives its support largely from student tuition and fees as well as legislative appropriations.

-See the college's timeline.
+See the recent college's timeline.

 In 2008 Upward Stride, a history of WKCTC was published by The Donning Company Publishers.
 The 160-page pictorial history, written by Janett Blythe, Director of Public Relations, contains information about the long and diverse history of a College that is today a vital part of the city of Paducah and the Commonwealth of Kentucky.